1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Crossing IDL westward adds a day.

-98. If a ship sails eastward across the IDL, it will:
+98. If a ship sails eastward across the IDL, it will_____________.

 A) Gain one day